Great Crochet Books for Your Craft Library

 Your local bookstore, used book store, and online sites such as Paperbackswap are great places to look for buried treasure in book form.
 I have sometimes happened to go to the used book store right after somebody sold them a huge box of knitting and crochet books--fun!

 Drew Emborsky's Crochet It, Love It! is full of projects that are more exciting than a basic rectangular scarf or a potholder.
-The basic black dress is especially interesting in its unique construction with a built-in bra. sewn to the dress.
+The basic black dress is especially interesting in its unique construction with a built-in bra, sewn to the dress itself.
+Drew is a gifted designer who thinks outside the box.

 A Matter of Personal Preference